-- 2. Swipe to view some helpful tips or tap GET STARTED NOW at any point. - Confirm your country/region and tap NEXT. - 4.
+- 2. Swipe to view some helpful tips or tap GET STARTED NOW at any point. - 3.
+Confirm your country/region and tap NEXT. - 4.
 You need a LibreView account to use the App.
 Follow onscreen instructions to review legal information and create a new account or log in to your existing account. - 5.
 Confirm your glucose unit of measure and tap NEXT. - 6.
 Select how you count carbohydrates (in grams or portions) and tap NEXT.
 The carbohydrate unit will be used in any food notes that you enter in the App. - 7.
-The App now displays some useful information.
-Tap NEXT to review each screen. - 8.
-Accept required permissions. - 9.
-Apply a new Sensor and then tap NEXT.
-Go to Starting Your Sensor.
+Select whether you want sound and vibration OR vibration only when you scan your Sensor.
+Tap NEXT.